-The German public television network, ZDF, alleged that Russia has disseminated a number of fake news videos.
-ZDF purportedly identified dozens of fake news sites and examples of disinformation targeting European audiences, primarily in Germany, and attributed the campaign to Russian origins.
+Russia disseminated several fake news videos.
+Meta purportedly "identified dozens of fake news sites and examples of disinformation targeting European audiences, primarily in Germany, and attributed the campaign to Russian origins."
 Meta took down all the fake sites that it could find.
 As content moderation has increased on the major U.S.-based social platforms, propagandists and extremists have found new outlets.
-Those include Telegram, the stateless messaging app that has become a leading communications channel in much of Eastern Europe, including Russia and Ukraine.
+These include Telegram, the stateless messaging app that has become a leading communications channel in much of Eastern Europe, including Russia and Ukraine.